-In many countries pregnant women turn to Chiropractors for help when their baby is in suboptimal or a breech position.
+In many countries pregnant women turn to Chiropractors for help when their baby is in a suboptimal, transverse or breech position.
 The theory behind treatment is that by addressing mechanical issues in the pelvis, the uterus will have optimal positioning.
 The uterus is attached by ligaments to different areas of the pelvis.
 By normalizing functioning of the pelvis, the risk for torque on the uterus is reduced.
 This in turn allows the fetus maximal freedom of movement.
 There are only limited studies done evaluating these techniques, but many women choose to try this treatment as there are considerable risks associated with both external version and delivery by cesarian section.
 The Webster technique is one of many commonly used treatment techniques.
 Suboptimal fetal positioning or fetal malpositioning, due to torquing of the uterus or pelvis can be the cause of low back or pelvic pain and can be addressed with treatment.

 It is important for the pregnant woman to avoid uneven postures, such as; sitting with legs crossed, leaning on your desk, standing on one leg, leaning on the sofa.
 When you get in the habit of always leaning to the same side you create an imbalance in affected muscles and ligaments.
 Exercises which are beneficial for the pregnant woman are swimming, walking and in some cases yoga.

 There are a variety of techniques from South America used during pregnancy and delivery which help to relax uterine ligaments and even relax the mother reducing the need for drugs during delivery.
 The Rebozo Sifting, or jiggling is a commonly used technique.